-Loans Held for Investment consist of Private Education Loans, FFELP Loans and Personal Loans.
+Loans Held for Investment consist of Private Education Loans, FFELP Loans, Personal Loans and Credit Cards.

 Our Private Education Loans are made largely to bridge the gap between the cost of higher education and the amount funded through financial aid, government loans and customers' resources.
 Private Education Loans bear the full credit risk of the customer.
 We manage this risk through risk-performance underwriting strategies and qualified cosigners.
-Private Education Loans may be fixed rate or may carry a variable rate indexed to LIBOR.
-As of December 31, 2018 and 2017, 67 percent and 77 percent, respectively, of our Private Education Loans were indexed to LIBOR.
+Private Education Loans may be fixed-rate or may carry a variable interest rate indexed to LIBOR, the London interbank offered rate.
+As of December 31, 2019 and 2018, 58 percent and 67 percent, respectively, of our Private Education Loans were indexed to LIBOR.
 We provide incentives for customers to include a cosigner on the loan, and the vast majority of loans in our portfolio are cosigned.
 We also encourage customers to make payments while in school.